hns/hns.github.com/_posts/2010-07-02-versatility.md

 And it's very good at it.
-A [recent benchmark][jetty-benchmark] done by Jetty and [CometD] authors shows how Cometd latency only rises beyond 100 milliseconds on an Amazon EC2 instance when you reach 8000 messages per second in a 20,000 client setup.
+A [recent benchmark][jetty-benchmark] done by Jetty and [CometD] authors shows how Cometd latency only rises beyond 100 milliseconds on an Amazon EC2 instance once you reach 8000 messages per second in a 20,000 client setup.
 (Cometd support is available in Ringo as [a package][ringo-cometd].)